MultiverseLearningProducts/swe/src/bootcamp/wk3/day2.md

   * width and height of the device
   * orientation (landscape or portrait mode)

-The CSS is immediately applied so your page does not require a refresh for the new css rules to be visible once your screen size changes.
+The CSS is immediately applied so your page does not require a refresh for the new CSS rules to be visible once your screen size changes.

 Using the `@media` API solves the problem of having to serve different html templates and css to different devices.